-This problem would be intractable if not for the fact that clinical research field as a whole is currently undergoing a massive change.
-New sources of data are becoming available that can be leveraged to generate evidence that fills in gaps in knowledge more rapidly than ever before.
-These include deeply interlinked longitudinal health-care datasets, web search log data, text mining of social media, and wearable real-time monitoring technology (Beninger 2016; Freifeld et al. 2017; Koutkias et al. 2016; Shang et al. 2014; Cameron et al. 2013; Yang et al. 2015; Harpaz et al. 2016).
+This problem would be intractable if not for recent advances in the field of clinical research field.
+New sources of data are becoming available that can be leveraged to generate clinical evidence to rapidly fill knowledge gaps .
+These include deeply interlinked longitudinal health-care datasets useful for studying real-world PDDI exposure frequency, risk modifying factors, and associations with clinical outcomes (Hennessy et al 2016).
 Large research networks have emerged that bridge multiple health systems and registries to enable innovative approaches to generating evidence to inform clinically actionable knowledge.
-Projects like the All of Us Research Program are seeking to gather health data from more than one million people for the purpose of accelerating research and improve health (https://allofus.nih.gov/).
+Projects like the All of Us Research Program (https://allofus.nih.gov/) and the Million Veteran Program (Gaziano et al 2016) are seeking to gather health data from more than one million people for the purpose of accelerating research and improve health (.
+These programs are important because they link whole genome sequencing with health encounter and participant-provided data collected for cohorts of over a million people.
+Moreover, researchers will be able to prospectively re-contact participants to complete questionnaires and other research procedures.
 In the United States, the multiple government agencies have come together to form the National Medical Evidence Generation Collaborative (“EvGen Collaborative”) with the goal of transforming evidence generation to support health and health care decisions (Califf et al. 2016).
 One of the initial use cases for EvGen is that of enabling decision support for clinicians:

 “EvGen can provide access to an integrated, comprehensive medical record.
 Incorporation of evidence-based tools and recommendations into the EHR and associated apps will expedite workflows.
 The broader access to actionable information supported by EvGen will enable public and private sectors to develop decision support applications that could be used by clinicians and patients to improve decision-making” (FDA 2017)

 We think that these developments create potential to help advance PDDI decision support.
-However, the potential can only be realized if gaps in clinically useful PDDI knowledge are identified, prioritized, and then addressed using the most appropriate data and methods for evidence generation.
+However, the potential can only be realized if gaps in clinically useful PDDI knowledge are identified, prioritized, and addressed using the most appropriate data and methods for evidence generation.
 One way the minimum information model helps to identify knowledge gaps would be to act as an information template for a group of drug experts to use while synthesizing evidence for PDDIs.
 As the expert panel compiles evidence for each of the core information categories, critical gaps in knowledge would become apparent.
-These gaps could be prioritized and reported to the clinical research community, which could then make efforts to generate appropriate evidence to fill those gaps.
+The prioritized gaps could help clinical research community to make efforts to generate appropriate evidence to fill those gaps.

 A Task Force to create the PDDI minimum information model

-The prior discussion motivates the need for a PDDI minimum information model.
-Toward the goal of developing such a model, a volunteer-based task force has been formed by the Health Care and Life Sciences Interest Group, an interest group that operates publicly through the World Wide Web Consortium (W3C).
-The task force seeks to develop the minimal information model for drug interaction evidence and knowledge that could eventually be adopted by an international health information technology standards organization like HL7.
-The results of these activities form a foundation from which the task force will create the following artifacts:
+The prior discussion establishes the need for a PDDI minimum information model.
+Toward the goal of developing such a model, a volunteer-based Task Force has been formed by the Health Care and Life Sciences Interest Group, an interest group that operates publicly through the World Wide Web Consortium (W3C).
+The Task Force seeks to develop the minimum information model for drug interaction evidence and knowledge that could eventually be adopted by an international health information technology standards organization like HL7.
+The results of these activities form a foundation from which the Task Force will create the following artifacts (see also Figure XX):

 Data Model: A data model (schema) for potential drug interaction knowledge and evidence.